-1. As soon as the snow melts and the boxes become accessible -data from the tinytags should be offloaded (see chapter 6 for procedure).
-Name the files: ID\Xcm\yyyy-mm-dd (ex: K1\5cm\2012-06-03) and save data in the folder: GeoBasis/Tinytags/Methane station.
+1. As soon as the snow melts and the boxes become accessible -data from the tinytags should be offloaded and batteries should be exchanged (see chapter 6 for procedure).
+Name the files: ID_Xcm_yyyy-mm-dd (ex: K1_5cm_2012-06-03) and save data in the folder: GeoBasis/Tinytags/Methane station.
 See chapter 6 for offloading loggers and restart.